Reading Time: 9 minutes

 - Conflict resolution

 Explain the equipment required for each role and whether the company will provide these tools.
 Will employees be refunded for purchases, or should they wait to receive their equipment before starting work?
+When building a remote working policy, some flexibility may be necessary if your team encounters technical difficulties.
+A dedicated IT team may have the answers, but it is more challenging to diagnose problems remotely.

 How can you create a remote work policy tailored to your company?